officialalikhani/Traefik-sample-loadbalancer/readme.md

 # Traefik Load Balancer with Nginx

-This repository provides a sample setup for running a Traefik load balancer with three Nginx instances.
+This repository provides a sample setup for running a Traefik load balancer with Nginx instances.

 ## Prerequisites